PatricFrena/PatricFrena/README.md

 - 👋 Hi, I’m @PatricFrena
-- 👀 I’m interested in conseguir meu primeiro emprego ou  estágio
+- 👀 I’m interested in
-- 🌱 I’m currently learning e desenvolvendo aplicações em  (C#)
+- 🌱 I’m currently learninge desenvolvendo aplicações em  (C#)
-- 💞️ I’m looking to collaborate como desenvolvedor e trabalhar em  equipe, remotamente ou presencial se for em SC
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me  --> patricfrena1000@gmail.com
 <!---
 PatricFrena/PatricFrena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.